linju-podcast/website/src/content/podcast/en/podcast-03.md

 "The host will share their practical experiences of transitioning careers from both the perspectives of an industry veteran and a newcomer.

 This series will be divided into **four episodes**, and in the second episode, we will explore a comforting tool in the toolkit: shifting one's perspective.
-Perhaps _"JUAN"（ stay competitive 24 / 7 ）_ isn't as intimidating as it seems, and _"inner drive"_ will lead you to a better place.
+Perhaps _"JUAN"（rat race）_ isn't as intimidating as it seems, and _"inner drive"_ will lead you to a better place.

 ## Timeline